 - Avoid ocean and pool water, sprays, aerosols, harmful vapours or fumes, and definitely toxic or corrosive chemicals while wearing contact lenses.

-If you have any questions or concerns, do not hesitate to give us a call!
+If you have any questions or concerns, do not hesitate to message, e-mail, visit or give us a call!